itthinx/groups-404-redirect/readme.txt

 = 1.3.0 =
 * Moved the settings to the Groups menu.
 * Tested with WordPress 4.7.3.
+* Added the option to indicate the requested URL in a custom URL parameter when redirecting.

 = 1.2.5 =
 * Groups 2.x legacy mode compatible.